CMT MEDIA DESK · CONCIERGE MEDICINE · INDUSTRY DATA, FACTS & FIGURES · UPDATED 2026

 https://www.ama-assn.org/practice-management/prior-authorization

-the normalization of burnout
+The normalization of burnout

 “The real threat to medicine isn’t concierge care—or any other membership or subscription-based practice model.
 It’s the normalization of physician burnout, and the quiet acceptance of systems that expect physicians to endure it as a cost of doing business.
 Reversing that trajectory requires less finger-pointing and more leadership.
 And leadership, by definition, begins with reflection—and action—within the healthcare profession at-large.”